misterorion/misterorion.com/content/posts/lambda-update-ami.md

 5. Create two ASG scheduled actions; one to scale-up instances with the new AMI, one to scale-down (terminate) instances with the old AMI.
 6. Publish an event to SNS, notifying me that the AMI has been updated.

-For purpose of example, imagine we have an ASG with a `min` size of 1, a `max` size of 2 and an intial `desired` size of 1.
+For this example, imagine we have an ASG with a `min` size of 1, a `max` size of 2 and an initial `desired` size of 1.

 ```python
 # lambda_function.py